afreeorange/wiki.nikhil.io.articles/Persistent Mounts with  or etc or fstab.md

-The chief difference between defining a mount in `fstab` versus `autofs` is that the kernel dedicates resources to keep `fstab` mounts in place.
+The chief difference between defining a mount in `fstab` versus `autofs` is that the kernel dedicates resources to keep `fstab` mounts in place all the time.
 Conversely, `autofs` mounts are "on-demand" and are better suited for NFS or DVD drives.

 Understanding the `fstab`
 -------------------------